 CASE 1: A global FMCG company decided to go wide without focusing on Key Retail Outlets (KROs).

 Result: Outlets grew 20% over 3 months, but sales tanked 30% overall.

-CASE 2: A large Indian FMCG company decided to focus again on going wide while maintaining razor sharp focus on their KROs.
+CASE 2: A large Indian FMCG company decided to focus again on going wide while maintaining a razor-sharp focus on their KROs.

 Result: Outlets grew 10% but sales grew 20% in 3 months.

-As Karmachand, might have said to kitty “Gaajar khana dimag ke liye accha hain aand the devil is in the details.”
+As Karmachand might have said to Kitty “Gaajar khana dimag ke liye acha hain and the devil is in the details.”